abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 ## Garbage collector

-The garbage collector remove all user's pods not connected since more than expirein time in seconds.
+The garbage collector removes all user pods that have not been connected for longer than the `expirein` duration (in seconds).
-To call the garbage collector endpoint run a http request to `/API/manager/garbagecollector`.
-It takes the parameters `expirein` and `force`.
+To call the garbage collector endpoint, run an HTTP request to `/API/manager/garbagecollector`.
+It accepts the parameters `expirein` and `force`.

 - `expirein` is a value in seconds.
 This parameter is required.
 - `force` is a boolean value `true`, `false`.
 This parameter is optional.
 The default value is `False`.
 If `Force` is `True` the garbage collector doesn't check if the user if connected to his pod or not.
 - `nodename` is the name of the node where the pod should be deleted.
 This parameter is optional.
-The default value is `None`, it means that the garbage collector runs on all nodes of the cluster without any restriction.
-The `nodename` parameter is usefull if you need to remove user`s pods on a node for a maintenance plan or a `drain kubectl` command.
+The default value is `None`, meaning the garbage collector runs on all nodes of the cluster without restriction.
+The `nodename` parameter is useful if you need to remove user pods on a specific node for a maintenance plan or a `kubectl drain` command.

-This endpoint return a JSON list of all delete pods.
+This endpoint returns a JSON list of all deleted pods.

 > Calling `/API/manager/garbagecollector?expirein=0&force=true` will disconnect all user's pods.

 ## Create a `cronjob`

-Create a `cronjob` to run the garbagecollector each five minutes :
+Create a `cronjob` to run the garbage collector every five minutes:

 - Create a yaml manifest file named `cronjob.yaml`